testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Trust your familiairty with the code and assume that all network calls were configured for intercerption.   ❌ &nbsp; Periodic report
+👀 &nbsp; **Alternatives:** Trust your familiairty with the code and assume that all network calls were configured for intercerption.
+This dictates that any developer that will put HTTP call in the code will remember to update the testing configuration - Isn't this a fragile assumption?   ❌ &nbsp; Periodic report

 <br/>